Wrongful Termination Checklist

 - Did your employer, supervisor or superior make any statements indicating that you could only be fired for specific reasons?

 If you answered yes to any of the questions on this wrongful termination checklist, you may have a valid claim.
 If so, you may be entitled to compensation or even reinstatement of your job.
 An employment law attorney can discuss your circumstances and investigate what options may be available to you.
-Get started today with a free wrongful termination claim review by a local attorney.